Startups made easy. Sorted.

 New unpaid leave for carers

-The Government announced backing for a new Bill to introduce a new and flexible entitlement of one week’s unpaid leave per year for employees who need to provide or arrange care for a dependant who needs long-term care.
+The Government has introduced a new and flexible entitlement of one week’s unpaid leave per year for employees who need to provide or arrange care for a dependant who needs long-term care.

-This leave will be available to eligible employees from the first day working for the employer.
+This leave is available to eligible employees from the first day working for the employer.

 The Online Safety Bill was drawn up by the government in March 2022 to introduce more measures to protect children online and tackle illegal and harmful content.
-This Bill has been repeatedly changed and delayed as it progresses through Parliament.
-In January 2023, MPs approved the Bill and it will now go through the House of Lords before becoming law, possibly later in 2023.
+The bill has now been passed as the Online Safety Act 2023.

-The companies the new laws will apply to are:
+The companies the new laws apply to are:

 • user-generated content platforms